 In 2015, the City of Omaha withdrew a bid to develop an industrial park on the site of the original Sulphur Springs landing on the Missouri River, claiming toxins from the roundhouse and other railroad-related activities have poisoned the land beyond its affordability.
 Today, the land continues to be unoccupied by anything useful.

-Corby Theatre closed down in the 1960s, probably in conjunction with the 1966 riots.
+Corby Theatre closed down in the late 1950s, probably in conjunction with the white flight already sweeping the area.
 A furniture store was there for a little while, then a thrift store, then a nightclub.
 Today, the building is apparently used for storage and is all boarded up.

 When the viaduct came down, old buildings along the railroad became obvious.
 Today, there’s a single railroad line where there were once dozens, and just a few warehouses where there used to be several.

 Given the murders in their parking lot, the regularly unfulfilled need for police to patrol the area, and the other crime all around them, the only apparent legal activity at 16th and Locust is Chubb’s Foods and Allied Furniture.
-They are both obviously struggling to stay open, but according to a recent interview they’re committed to being there.
+Chubb’s is a neighborhood fixture though, and locals attest to its success.

 A new development with several duplexes was built recently just west of the intersection.
 These homes, along with other residences and businesses opening further south, provide hope that this could be a viable commercial intersection again in the future.